CDPHE-bioinformatics/CDPHE-RSV/README.md

 # CDPHE-RSV

 This repository contains in development files for a pipeline to process RSV sequence data and summarize their data.

+## Limitations

+The current in dev version only takes paired-end (PE) reads.